KRISHNAPRASADEK/react-context-api-cart-app/README.md

-# React Simple Shopping Cart with Project Context API
+# React Simple Shopping Cart Project using Context API

 <h4>Simple Shopping Cart Project by using Context Api in React JS.